publicimageltd/lister/README.md

   (setq-local lister-local-action #'some-mode-action))
 ```

+Don't forget to add that specific option each time you call
+`lister-setup` in your own mode.

 ### Functions and Variables

 A short list of the most important functions -- have a look at